-Varian Medical Systems Inc. (VAR), a maker of equipment used to treat tumors with radiation therapy, fell the most since April 26 after the government proposed cutting payment rates to cancer clinics in 2013.
+Varian Medical Systems Inc. (VAR:US), a maker of equipment used to treat tumors with radiation therapy, fell the most since April 26 after the government proposed cutting payment rates to cancer clinics in 2013.

 Varian declined 3.3 percent to $57.96 at 2:52 p.m.
 New York time, after earlier dropping to as low as $57.
 The Palo Alto, California-based company, which also makes and sells x-ray tubes and flat-panel digital detectors, slumped 11 percent this year through July 6.

 The U.S. Centers for Medicare and Medicaid Services, known as CMS, announced plans July 6 that would update payment policies and rates for services to Medicare beneficiaries in hospital outpatient departments and ambulatory surgical centers beginning Jan.
 1.

 “When you look at the proposal, the first thing you look at is the size of reimbursement cut and it’s almost like a slap in the face,” Jeff Johnson, an analyst at Robert W. Baird in Milwaukee, said in a telephone interview today.

 While he rates the stock outperform, Johnson reduced the target price to $71 a share from $76.
 He estimates reimbursement cuts of about 33 percent for radiation therapy in free-standing centers and about 17 percent for proton therapy in hospitals.
 Hospital radiation therapy payments would rise by a greater- than-expected 5 percent, he said.

 While CMS’s proposed cuts for 2013 are “sizeable” and “will weigh on shares today, investors should keep in mind the near-to-intermediate term financial impact to Varian is relatively modest,” Johnson wrote in a note to investors today.
 He estimates the risk to earnings is 6 cents to 8 cents a year.